 Based in England, Wales, the Channel Islands or the Isle of Man.

-NB: Hospices awarded a grant in the April 2022 Masonic Charitable Foundation/Hospice UK re-imaging day hospice services access programme are not eligible to apply in this round.
+NB: Hospices awarded a grant in the April 2023 Masonic Charitable Foundation/Hospice UK Tackling Poverty and Deprivation programme are not eligible to apply in this round.

 An outline timetable for the programme is given below.

-- End-March - Grants Committee meet to allocate funding
+- Mid-March - Major Grants Committee meet to allocate funding

-- Mid-April - all applicants to be notified of decisions
+- End March - all applicants to be notified of decisions

 Grant holders are required to acknowledge the Masonic Charitable Foundation, local masonic representatives and Hospice UK in any information that is circulated about the project.
 This includes e.g. conference presentations, reports, publications and articles that arise from the work.

-As the national charity of Freemasonry in England and Wales, the Masonic Charitable Foundation awards grants to tackle some of the most significant challenges in society, in particular, reducing loneliness in later life and ensuring a positive future for young children.
+As the national charity of Freemasonry in England and Wales, the Masonic Charitable Foundation (MCF) awards grants to tackle some of the most significant challenges in society.